Updated constraints on the primordial power spectrum at sub-Mpc scales: Appendix

 In order to be as conservative as possible, we so far only considered UCMHs that collapse very early, namely by a redshift of $z_c=1200$.
 A collapse at smaller redshifts would require smaller and thus much more likely initial density contrasts $\delta\gtrsim\delta_c$.
 On the other hand, later forming objects are less dense, with $\rho_{90}\propto (1+z_c)^3$, and extend to larger radii $R_{\rm UCMH}^{(90)}\propto (1+z_c)^{-1}$.
 Notably, the latter aspect does not only affect the survival probability, but even detection prospects under the (optimistic) assumption that the late-time cosmological evolution does not affect abundance and structure of these objects.

-In Fig.~\ref{fig:redshift_collapse} we demonstrate how this affects our limits on $\pkr$, noting that CMB bounds in any case require collapse before recombination.
+In Fig.~\ref{fig:redshift_collapse} we demonstrate how our limits on $\pkr$ depend on the assumed value of $z_c$, noting that CMB bounds in any case require collapse before recombination.
 The other constraints, from wide binary evaporation and lensing of the Icarus star, clearly show the generally expected behaviour outlined above: while the constraint on the power spectrum normalization tightens as a direct consequence of the decrease in $\delta_c$, the mass range where the constraints apply is reduced as the physical UCMH size increases.
-The actual reduction of the maximally constrained value of $k$ visible in the figure is further enhanced, compare to the naively expected $\propto (1+z_c)$, by the fact that the Icarus bound itself is mass-dependent.
+The actual reduction of the maximally constrained value of $k$ visible in the figure is stronger than the naively expected $\propto (1+z_c)$, because the Icarus bound itself is mass-dependent.

 In reality, collapse would happen at {\it all} the redshifts indicated in the figure, so the overall constraint on $\pkr$ should in principle be taken as the envelope of the curves shown here.
 However, we re-iterate that these constraints become less and less robust as $z_c$ is decreased.
 For late-time collapse, a more realistic computation should thus take into account both survival probability and changes in the UCMH density profile due to merger events and other effects during non-linear structure formation.
 This must be based on full numerical simulations and is beyond the scope of this work.
+Taking into account {\it earlier} collapse times, as also shown in Fig.~\ref{fig:redshift_collapse}, is particularly relevant for the Icarus constraint.
+This is because the microlenses must be smaller than their Einstein radius, $1>R^{(90)}_{\rm UCMH}/R_E\propto k^\frac12 (1+z_c)$, such that a larger $z_c$ allows to probe larger $k$.
+At the same time, $R_E\propto \sqrt{M_{\rm UCMH}}$ must remain larger than the stellar radius (see also the discussion further down), corresponding to the $z_c$-independent bound $k\lesssim 2\cdot 10^{5}\,{\rm Mpc}^{-1}$.

-\section{UCMH density profiles and growth by accretion}
+\subsection{UCMH density profiles and growth by accretion}